ShaunSenn/ShaunSenn/README.md

 Hello!
 My name is Shaun Senn and I have a background in full stack development.

-I really enjoy enjoy working with JavaScript, the React library, and design.
+I really enjoy working with JavaScript, the React library, and design.

 I am always looking to learn more and am currently building up a personal music review blog.